 That would not mean that your application has failed - merely that you are asked for further detail on your road to success.

-Our Probate Kit reflects over 30 years of probate experience, so it alerts you to many things that you need to be careful about.
+Our Probate Kit reflects over 30 years of probate experience, so it alerts you to many things to watch out for.
 Our Probate Kit users have an extremely high "first time success rate".